 I recommend researching ways to incorporate them into your daily diet.

 Eat the Right Foods At The Right Time

 By substituting junk food for choices full of nutrients, our body will feel full of energy.
 Our blood flow stabilizes, thus making us more able to control our stress.
 When we are more motivated and productive, we will be much more likely to find ways to relieve anxiety rather than letting it take over our minds.

-One way to reduce the temptations of comfort food when under large amounts of stress is to eat foods that will substitute any potential cravings.
+One way to reduce the temptations of comfort food when under large amounts of stress is to eat foods that will substitute for any potential cravings.
 For example, eating small amounts of dark chocolate will satisfy your sweet tooth.
-While it still provides stress-relief and keeps you full of energy.
+While it still provides stress relief and keeps you full of energy.
 Eat this after dinner to avoid craving a sugary dessert before bed.